AnantShukla-Git-Hub/Smart-Contact-Manager-Project---Using-Object-Oriented-Programming/README.md

 - View contacts (by name, tag, first/last added)
 - Update existing contacts(multiple at a time, if needed)
 - Delete contacts(multiple at a time, if needed)
-- Sort contacts by name or number
+- Sort contacts by name or tags
 - Export contacts to a text file
 - View contact statistics
   <br>